VOTER INFORMATION FOR THE MARCH 3RD 2020 PRIMARY ELECTION

 In order to vote Absentee By Mail you have to apply to receive a ballot.
 You can apply online by clicking here or download an application by clicking here and mail, fax or email it to your local registrar’s office in the city or county that you are registered to vote.

-The deadline to request an absentee ballot to be mailed to you is Tuesday, October 29, 2019 at 5PM.
+The deadline to request an absentee ballot to be mailed to you is Tuesday, February 25, 2020 by 5PM.
 The registrar must receive your mailed, faxed or emailed application by 5PM.
 The online application must be submitted by 5PM.

 You can vote Absentee In Person if you have a qualifying reason by going to your local registrar’s office in the city or county that you are registered to vote.
 For your local registrar’s location and hours, click here.

-Absentee In Person Voting ends on Saturday, November 2, 2019 at 5PM.
-You can go to your local registrar’s office Monday through Friday during their regular office hours and on Saturday, October 26 and Saturday, November 2.
+Absentee In Person Voting begins on Thursday, January 16, 2020 or Friday, January 17, 2020 and ends on Saturday, February 29, 2020 at 5PM.
+You can go to your local registrar’s office Monday through Friday during their regular office hours and Saturday, February 29.
+Some localities have Satellite Locations and additional Saturday voting hours.

 For Absentee In Person Voting, you must bring an accepted photo ID to vote.
 Refer to the above section for more information about accepted photo IDs.
 If you are not already registered to vote, you have to wait five days after registering before you can be given an absentee ballot.